vbilopav/iHipsterJS/docs/getting-started.md

 There are few module type already mentioned so far:

-- **document** - Document templates have module id in this format `$document!id` where id is element from within document (usually template element but not necessary) id that contains your template (which is basically just html that can contain standard JavaScript template string syntax).
+- **document** - Document templates have module id in this format `$template!id` where id is element from within document (usually template element but not necessary) id that contains your template (which is basically just html that can contain standard JavaScript template string syntax).

 - **template** - Template view is html file that is your template and uses standard JavaScript template string syntax.
 It has following format `$template!your-view-in-html-file.html`.
 Your view in html file would have path relative to application path configured in script tag as described above.